Dig deeper into the bonkbly instruction set.

 As stated in the introduction,

-the entry point for each program is where the main
+the entry point for each program is where the main label is defined.

 It is advised to always define this label, because if this label is not defined,